Doublecross (1956 film)

-'Doublecross' is a 1956 British crime film directed by Anthony Squire and starring Donald Houston, Fay Compton and William Hartnell.
-It was also known as Queer Fish.
+Doublecross, also known as Queer Fish, is a 1956 second feature British crime film directed by Anthony Squire and starring Donald Houston, Fay Compton and William Hartnell.
+The screenplay was by Squire and Kem Bennett based on his 1955 story "The Queer Fish".

 Plot

 The story takes place in a Cornish fishing town in the 1950s.

 Local fisherman assemble in a local pub, apparently to practise their bell-ringing.
 They are approached by two foreign men (and one woman) who are interested in making use of a boat and ask questions about going to the French coast.

 Albert Pascoe agrees to take them to France for £100, half paid in advance.
 They sail off on a moonlit night on a trip that will take until the next afternoon.

 Meanwhile, back in the village, Albert's smaller rowing boat is found with four large poached salmon in it.
 A friend hides them from the authorities.

 Police get involved when it is revealed that one of the foreign men is a murderer.

 Albert overhears the two foreign men and woman (wife of one of the men) discussing that one of the men Dmitri Krassin had to kill a man in England while stealing UK state secrets.

-After this, Albert decides to doublecross the three tricking them by altering the boat's compass and landing them back somewhere on the coast of England, which he knows resembles the coast of France.
+After this, Albert decides to double-cross the three, tricking them by altering the boat's compass and landing them back somewhere on the coast of England, which he knows resembles the coast of France.